opatiny/micromouse/docs/electronics/generalElec.md

 - 2x DC motors with encoders
 - 1x H bridge dual motor driver
 - 1x MPU with bluetooth and/or wifi for debug
-- 1x buzzer for sound signals (PKLCS1212E20A0-R1)
+- 1x buzzer for sound signals
 - debug LEDS
 - 5x distance sensors
 - battery
 - accelerometer

-In the following sections, each of these different components are described in more details.
+The following sections include information on how the different elements work, and how we implemented them on the PCB.
+The list of the exact components used can be found in [mouseHardware.md](./mouseHardware.md).

 ## Distance sensors: VL53L1X